Egyptian Influences on the Biblical Text

 An Egyptian archaeological site built by Akhenaten and notable for its cache of ancient diplomatic letters.

-The Egyptian sun god, who was particularly venerated by the monotheist King Akhenaten.
+The Egyptian sun god, who was particularly venerated by the monotheist Pharaoh Akhenaten.

 Gods or goddesses; powerful supernatural figures worshipped by humans.